 The other way to strengthen is by participating in your daily activities to whatever extent you are able.
 Everytime you push your arm through the sleeve of your shirt you are activating your tricep muscles.
 Everytime you eat and bring your hand to your mouth, you’re activating your bicep muscles.
 It’s a balance of allowing someone to assist and taking on as much as you are physically able.

 Finding motivation to complete a home exercise program is a universal problem throughout rehabilitation, and yet it’s so important!
 It’s impossible to gain strength in the 1-2x a week session a patient is seen for OT or PT.
+To combat this, make sure your exercise program is tailored to your interests.
+Involve friends and family who will follow along with your progress and hold you accountable.

 All content provided on this blog is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Reliance on any information provided by the Neofect website is solely at your own risk.